 What can a people do, how can they cope in a space where sovereignty will not necessarily liberate them?

-RH: It’s a little bit different.
+R: It’s a little bit different.
 There’s a small faction of nativists led by a person called Chin Wan.
 He wrote this book called On the Hong Kong Polis, where he intentionally creates and conflates a Hong Kong imaginary—as nascent as it is—to a state proper.
 He actually talks about imperialism, and how he wants Hong Kong to be a libertarian city-state.
 But I think those two things are extremely separate for a lot of Hong Kong people—the idea of a nation as an imagined community that faces the same sets of traumas specifically, not as in what Benedict Anderson would say through the emergence of print capitalism, but from the very fact of state violence.

 Obviously, the final question then becomes: what should become of Hong Kong?
 I think there are no obvious answers.
 Flag independence would still, in my view, not upend the forces that keep Hong Kong in the space that it is in right now.
 Not a single country within the Western First World system, both imperial and not, benefit from Hong Kong being freed from its current nexus of global capital.
 So hence the term non-sovereign.
 What can a people do, how can they cope in a space where sovereignty will not necessarily liberate them?

-Hong Kong, Taiwan, Puerto Rico: The Politics of Comparison
+Hong Kong, Taiwan, Puerto Rico: The politics of comparison

 Wen Liu: I want to focus on why we should do relational comparison, particularly as someone working on Taiwanese independence movements.
 One common saying is: “Today’s Hong Kong, tomorrow’s Taiwan.”
 But that term is problematic in a way, as if there is a spectrum of sovereignty, that is progressing from Hong Kong to a more autonomous state of Taiwan.
 Rather, we should think about the sovereignty of Taiwan and Hong Kong in relation to the Cold War binary of the US and China, and the constraints and possibilities created by that binary.